RooxJawa/survei/README.md

 > Jika anda kalah sistem geme dapat manghapus file projek yang ada di terminal anda,
 > Sebaiknya berhati-hati saat bermain geme ini karna developer tidak bertangung jawab atas apa saja yang terjadi.

 # English🇬🇧
 # About
-> This game was created by a novice programmer named rooxJSphire.
+> This game was created by a novice programmer named rooxJSphire,
 > This game is intended solely for fun and not for any illegal purposes.

 ---